norvig/paip-lisp/docs/chapter10.md

 The above code works, but it can be improved.
 The problem is that when `unique` is applied to a tree, it always traverses the tree all the way to the leaves.
 The function `unique-cons` is like `ucons,` except that `unique-cons` assumes its arguments are not yet unique.
-We can modify `unique - cons` so that it first checks to see if its arguments are unique, by looking in the appropriate hash tables:
+We can modify `unique-cons` so that it first checks to see if its arguments are unique, by looking in the appropriate hash tables:

 ```lisp
 (defun unique-cons (x y)